gelatodigital/gelato-smart-wallet-sdk-morpho-demo/README.md

 # EIP 7702 Integration with AA powered by Gelato

 A Next.js application demonstrating the integration of EIP 7702 (Account Abstraction) using Gelato's infrastructure.
-This project showcases how to use EOAs as smart contract wallets with advanced features like gasless transactions to borrow loan(USDC) from Morpho market .
+This project showcases how to use EOAs as smart contract wallets with advanced features like gasless transactions to borrow and supply loan(USDC) from/to Morpho market.

 ## Features

+- Smart EOA's using Gelato Smart Wallet SDK
 - Sponsored transactions using Gelato Bundler via 1Balance

 ## Prerequisites